TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 To ensure fairness and equal chances for all students, grading reports will not be published before 5 days after the submission deadline.
 We do our best to hand out grading reports as quick as possible, but manual grading can be tedious and might result in longer waiting times for some assignments.

+Early feedback and most parts of final grading are automated and supported by an AWS in Education Grant award.
+Each pull request triggers the launch of an Amazon EC2 instance which runs automated feedback and grading for your solution.
+Be aware that feedback might be delayed due to submissions by other students, instance limits, server problems, etc.
 ## Grades

 We grade the first final solution of each of your assignments.